LimPeiTing/LimPeiTing/README.md

-# Lim Pei Ting Data Analysis Portfolio
+# Lim Pei Ting Portfolio
 ## About
 Hi, I am Pei Ting.
 I have an analytical background with two years of experience as a Product Engineer.
 I have gained a strong expertise in data management, statistical analysis, and data visualization.
 By applying Statistical Process Control (SPC), Design of Experiments (DOE), and data-driven decision-making, I have successfully improved product yield by 0.4%.
 Additionally, I automated reporting processes, giving stakeholders real-time insights that facilitated better decision-making and enhanced operational efficiency.
 I am excited to bring my technical and analytical skills to the field of data analysis as a junior data analyst.